fairret: a Framework for Differentiable Fairness Regularization Terms: Abstract

 \section{Abstract}

-Current tools for machine learning fairness only admit a limited range of fairness definitions and have seen little integration with automatic differentiation libraries, despite the central role these libraries play in modern machine learning pipelines.
+Current fairness toolkits in machine learning only admit a limited range of fairness definitions and have seen little integration with automatic differentiation libraries, despite the central role these libraries play in modern machine learning pipelines.

-We introduce a framework of fairness regularization terms (\textsc{fairret}s) which quantify bias as modular objectives that are easily integrated in automatic differentiation pipelines.
+We introduce a framework of fairness regularization terms (\textsc{fairret}s) which quantify bias as modular, flexible objectives that are easily integrated in automatic differentiation pipelines.
 By employing a general definition of fairness in terms of linear-fractional statistics, a wide class of \textsc{fairret}s can be computed efficiently.
 Experiments show the behavior of their gradients and their utility in enforcing fairness with minimal loss of predictive power compared to baselines.
 Our contribution includes a PyTorch implementation of the \textsc{fairret} framework.